Chiang Mai beneath Doi Suthep. The market mapped in the 1,000+ listing real estate dataset

 What the Dataset Caught That Nobody Else Publishes

-The dataset caught the 340,000 THB "facilitation fee" pattern on developer units in central Mueang Chiang Mai.
+The dataset caught the gap between headline price and all-in price on developer units in central Mueang Chiang Mai.
 Listed price at 3.4M THB.
 Real all-in price at 3.74M THB.
 I walked out of one of these in person.
 The 340,000 THB number did not appear on any listing portal because portals only show the headline.
 The dataset shows what closes.

 The dataset caught the foreign-quota concentration.
 Roughly 15-16 buildings in Chiang Mai have filled their 49% allocation.
-If you do not know which 15-16 they are, you waste weeks negotiating units a juristic person will refuse to register in your name.
+If you do not know which 15-16 they are, you waste weeks negotiating units the Land Office cannot register in your name.
 The dataset names them.
 The portals do not.

 The dataset caught the ghost-listing problem.
-Roughly a third of Chiang Mai condo listings on the major portals are stale — units already sold, units relisted at higher prices by a different agent, units that exist only as keyword bait.
+Roughly a third of Chiang Mai condo listings on the major portals are stale.
+Units already sold, units relisted at different prices by a different agent, units long sold but never delisted.
 Without removing those, every "average price per square meter" calculation is broken before it starts.

 How To Use Chiang Mai Real Estate Data Without Getting Fooled